-Major planning applications will be considered at Town Council.

-- 18.20.
-Where views are expressed by the public, applicants or lobbyists, they should be drawn to the attention of the Town Council Committee who should be encouraged to consider them but balance them against - possible alternatives.
-The Town Council should encourage the views of interested parties by making known in Newsletters and on the Web site, how people can have written information brought to the attention of Councillors or the Town Council Planning Committee and about their rights to speak. - 19.21.
-Requests to speak at Planning Committee Town Council are to be dealt with in accordance with the public participation rules in the Standing Orders - 20.22.
-The Town Council Committee make their recommendations on each application, which are recorded in the - Minutes.
+- 15. Individual planning applications, reserved matters and Tree Preservation Orders are received from CBC via email.
+These are then input onto the planning package on the computer.
+Hard copies of all plans may be obtained from CBC if necessary, but they are normally received electronically.
+Any member of the public asking to view them are referred to CBC planning portal. - 16.
+All relevant plans will be available for members to view as required, although it is expected that members will be able to view the plans for themselves through CBC's online portal. - 17.
+Major (anything over 1 property or house) planning applications will be considered by the Planning Improvement Group and recommended to Council. - 18.
+Where views are expressed by the public, applicants or lobbyists, they should be drawn to the attention of Committee who should be encouraged to consider them but balance them against possible alternatives.
+The Town Council should encourage the views of interested parties by making known in Newsletters and on the Web site, how people can have written information brought to the attention of Councillors or the Planning Committee and about their rights to speak. - 19.
+Requests to speak at Town Council are to be dealt with in accordance with the public participation rules in the Standing Orders - 20.
+The Town Council make their recommendations on each application, which are recorded in the Minutes.
 Because the local planning authority work to statutory deadlines, it is important that the Minutes are written within 2 days and a report of decisions emailed to the CBC.
-Planning Committee Town Council minutes are taken to be formally noted by Council in the normal way. - 21.23.
+Town Council minutes are taken to be formally noted by Council in the normal way. - 21.
 It is open to any Town Councillor, either directly or through the TC, to approach a relevant Central Bedfordshire Councillor and suggest that an application listed for delegation, should be called in and referred to the CBC Development management Committee, where it is considered necessary to get Member input to the decision.
 Central Bedfordshire Councillors only have 10 days from receipt of notice of the application to call it in and will need to give valid planning reasons to do so.